-- 2.10.1.Governing bodies are allowed, if they so choose, to arrange external audit certification of the school's accounts, or for internal auditors to carry out extra checks in order to gain their own assurance.
+- 2.10.1.Governing bodies are allowed, if they so choose, to spend funds from its budget share to arrange external audit certification of the school's accounts, or for internal auditors to carry out extra checks in order to gain their own assurance.
 Any such decision to arrange for extra checks cannot remove the Council's right to conduct its own audit or examination of the school's financial affairs. - 2.10.2.
 There is no expectation that this should be the norm.
 This is merely confirmation that schools can seek an additional source of assurance at their own expense.